versatica/mediasoup-website/faq.md

 ### Can you provide a full example app?

-Yes, as long as you pronounce the magic words: "NEED HELP PLZ PLZ PLZ".
+Yes, as long as you say the magic words: "NEED HELP PLZ PLZ PLZ".